Phoenix FD 4 for 3ds Max - Free Trial

-Phoenix FD 4 for 3ds Max empowers VFX artists to simulate fire, smoke, explosions, liquids, foam and splashes, while offering exceptional flexibility and speed.
+Phoenix FD 4 for 3ds Max empowers VFX artists to simulate fire, smoke, explosions, liquids, foam, and splashes while offering exceptional flexibility and speed.

 Try Phoenix FD 4 for 3ds Max Free for 30 days!
 Must complete the order process to access the download.
-No credit card needed.
+No credit card is needed.

 Online Licensing available.

 А Workstation license includes 1 Graphic User Interface (GUI) and 1 Simulation License

 Try Phoenix FD 4 for 3ds Max for 30 days completely free.

 Phoenix FD is designed for VFX artists, and built for high quality simulations while still offering exceptional flexibility and speed.
 Simulate fire, smoke, liquids, ocean waves, splashes, spray, mist and more.Your workflow with Phoenix FD for 3ds Max will be faster and easier with the new built-in presets, interactive simulations, and GPU-powered viewport preview.